Send an email to email@example.com.

 Many of our volunteers gain valuable team working, tech support, dev-ops, software development, and leadership skills.
 Email us to learn more about a specific person or more about what we do.
 I (Bryce) can also give you my personal contact information if you wish, or you can visit my website.

 Send us an email and let us know!
 We are always happy to have some help!
 You can also submit an issue or pull request on GitHub.

-Send us an email or chat with us on Discord.
+Send us an email.
 I am sure that we can be of some help.